xorbitsai/xorbits/doc/source/user_guide/storage_backend.rst

 GPU
 ---

-If you want to run tasks on GPUs, add the `gpu=True` parameter to the data loading method.
+If you want to run tasks on GPUs, add the :code:`gpu=True` parameter to the data loading method.
 For example:

 .. code-block:: python